AdobeDocs/analytics.en/help/import/data-connectors/dfa-data-connector-analytics/dfa-integration.md

   <tr>
    <td colname="col1"> 4 </td>
    <td colname="col2"> Clicks </td>
    <td colname="col3"> Select the custom Event that receives DFA Clicks metric data.
 Clicks indicates the number of times visitors clicked on the ad as measured by DFA’s redirect.
-The Clicks metric correlates with the Analytics Click-throughs metric. <p>Note:  DFA Clicks and Analytics Click-throughs might not match exactly due to differences in the way data is collected.
-For more information, see <a href="../../dfa-data-connector-analytics/dfa-reconciling-metric-discrepancies/dfa-metric-definitions.md#concept-2d5cd5ddd2594bb386a16a2764f30982" format="dita" scope="local"> Metric Definitions </a>. </p> </td>
+The Clicks metric correlates with the Analytics Click-throughs metric. <p>Note:  DFA Clicks and Analytics Click-throughs might not match exactly due to differences in the way data is collected.  </a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> 5 </td>